Deposit Archives

 Local archives from Cork document many unique aspects of the history of our city and county, organisations, and people.
 By depositing archives in CCCA, depositors are ensuring that they are properly preserved and made appropriately available for research, and that they will be a permanent public resource as part of Cork's public records.
 Depositing an archive is a major contribution to our local heritage, history, culture, learning and research.

 CCCA is Cork's public archives service, established in 1971-2.
 We are a section of, and operated by, Cork City Council, and we are also jointly funded and supported by Cork County Council and University College Cork.
-We are responsible for preserving local archives from Cork city and county.
+We are responsible for preserving local archives from Cork city and county and making them appropriately available for research.

 Under the local government acts, it is a statutory function of the Council to acquire local archives, to ensure their proper management, custody, care and preservation, and to make them available for public research and inspection.
 Local archives includes local government records of enduring value, and deposited archives acquired by purchase, donation, bequest or loan.

-We are the designated official repository for Cork's local government archives.
+We are the designated local repository for Cork's local archives.

 Our mandate and policy is to acquire and preserve local archives, which are unique local records and documents of enduring value, relating to and generally originating from, Cork city and county.